Battle of Emmendingen: Battle

 The fighting went no better for the French on their left.
 Decaen's advanced guard proceeded forward, albeit cautiously.
 Austrian marksmen fired down upon the column, and Decaen fell from his horse, injured.
 Beaupuy took Decaen's place with the advance guard.
 At midday, Latour abandoned his customary caution and sent two columns to attack Beaupuy between Malterdingen and Höllental (Val d'Enfer), resulting in a fierce firefight.
 After giving an order to retreat along the Elz, Beaupuy was killed and his division did not receive an order to retreat, causing additional losses for the French.

 In the center, French riflemen posted in the Landeck wood, 2 mi north of Emmendingen, held up two of Wartensleben's detachments while his third struggled over muddy, nearly impassable, roads.
 Wartensleben's men needed all day to fight their way to Emmendingen, and during the shooting, Wartensleben's left arm was shattered by a musket ball.
 Finally, late in the day, Wartensleben's third column arrived and threatened to outflank the French right; the French retreated across the Elz river, destroying the bridges behind them.

 At the close of the day's fighting, Moreau's force stood in a precarious position.
 Left to right, the French were stretched along a jagged, broken line of about 8 mi.
 Decaen's division stood at Riegel and Endingen, at the north-eastern corner of the Kaiserstuhl, no longer of any assistance to the bulk of Moreau's force; Moreau had also lost an energetic and promising officer in Beaupuy.
-On the right, Saint-Cyr's division stood behind Denzlingen, and the left stretched to Unterreute, a thin line also separated from the center, at Nimburg (near Tenningen and Landeck), half way between Riegel and Unterreute.
+On the right, Saint-Cyr's division stood behind Denzlingen, and the left stretched to Unterreute, a thin line also separated from the center, at Nimburg (near Tenningen and Landeck), halfway between Riegel and Unterreute.
 The French line faced north-east towards the Austrians; despite Habsburg successes throughout the day, the Coalition forces were unable to flank the French line, and the French consequently were able to withdraw in reasonably good order to the south.